singe/katacoda-scenarios/monitor-mode/step5.md

 ## Cloudshark

 You'll notice a tab above your terminal to the right of the `Terminal` tab called `Cloudshark`.
-Click on it and you'll be taken to a graphical view of your captured packets.
+Click on it and you'll be taken to a graphical view of your captured packets (it may take a few seconds to appear, if it doesn't load, click the blue `Display Port` button).
 Alternativley, you can access it directly [here](https://www.cloudshark.org/captures/cd37ad9b7280).

 The view is broken into four layers: